scope-ink/docs/content/starting-with-scope/1-logging-in-to-scope.md

 ---

-First of all, you have to access to the Scope app's link through [here](https://app.scope.ink "here").
+First of all, you have to access to [Scope](https://app.scope.ink "Scope").
 Once you arrive to the logging page, you have two options:

-- Login with GitHub (recommended)
+- Login with GitHub (recommended).
-- Create your own account and insert your personal token yourself (recommended option for GitLab accounts)
+- Create an account and insert your personal token yourself.

-## If you Login with GitHub
+## 1. Login with GitHub

-Press the button *Login with GitHub*
+Press the button *Sign Up with GitHub*

 ![Login with GitHub] (https://user-images.githubusercontent.com/48650098/71575481-664a9100-2aed-11ea-843b-a9bfd7a6c17d.png)